On Higher-Order Probabilistic Subrecursion: Subrecursion

-In the two studies above, we have not considered $\PrC^\rand$ and $\NDC^\rand$.
-As we previously mentioned, the practical pertinence of these classes is kind of dubitative, in the sens as the result will be obtained after an unbounded number of tries and the proof that the algorithm is correct is a given as an oracle.
-In this section, we formalize this intuition and we show that both of them contain recursive bot not provably-recursive functions.
+In the last two sections, we have not been able to precisely delineate the status of $\PrC^\rand$ and $\NDC^\rand$.
+As we previously mentioned, the practical pertinence of these classes is questionable, in the sense that the result will be obtained after an unbounded number of tries and the proof that the algorithm is correct is given as an oracle.

-More precisely, we show that $\NDC^\rand$, the non-deterministic observation over $\SystRand$, corresponds exactly to recursive functions; While $\PrC^\rand$, the probabilistic observation over $\SystRand$, is a bit more complex and corresponds to a recursive choice over two $\SystT$-definable possible results.

-Remark: Contrary to the polynomial case where $\boldsymbol{NP}\subset\boldsymbol{PP}$, we have $\boldsymbol{PT}\subset\boldsymbol{NT}$.
-In fact for decisionel (when the codomain is the Booleans), both collapse to recursive decisions, this is on the functional structure that they differ (while this functional structure is not considered for the polynomial classes).